ChenS0407/test/reference/faqs/pipelines/error/plugin.md

    ## Q4: Unable to execute programs with UI interface

-   Specific performance: The bat script can be executed on the target machine with the same script, but cannot be executed on Blue Shield or job platform
+   Specific performance: The bat script can be executed on the target machine with the same script, but cannot be executed on BKCI or job platform

-   The Blue Shield team explains:
+   The BKCI team explains:

-   windows agent, the third-party builder of Blue Shield, starts as a system service by default.
+   windows agent, the third-party builder of BKCI, starts as a system service by default.
 When programs with UI are started through the agent, an error occurs or the interface is invisible

    Cause: All processes started by the Windows Service run in Session0.
 Session0 cannot display information or UI Windows to desktop users.